As the nation prepares for a lockdown free Christmas, home burglaries are set to be on the rise.

 Lights help to scare off burglars when it gets dark, so invest in some timers to use with different lamps around your home.
 Install motion sensor lights at the front, back and sides of your property to put off intruders.

 Looking to fit security lights?
-Get a quote from an electrician here.
+Get a quote from a skilled Rated People electrician.

 CCTV is a great way to deter opportunists, especially if you feature it on the outside of your property where it’s clearly visible.
 Trespassers are less likely to attempt a break-in if they can see an external security camera.